AbuArida72/Nexus/README.md

     npm install

-Start the Development Server
+## Start the Development Server

 To run the project locally, use:

     npm start

 This will start the React development server and open the application in your default web browser.

-##Project Structure
+## Project Structure

-    src/: Contains the source code for the application. components/: Reusable components used across different pages. pages/: Page components for Dashboard, Register Disputes, Active Disputes, Sign In, and Call Logo.
+src/: Contains the source code for the application.
+    -components/: Reusable components used across different pages.
+    -pages/: Page components for Dashboard, Register Disputes, Active Disputes, Sign In, and Call Logo.
-        App.js: Main component that sets up routing for the application. index.js: Entry point for the React application. public/: Static assets and HTML template.
+    -App.js: Main component that sets up routing for the application.
+    -index.js: Entry point for the React application. public/: Static assets and HTML template.

-##Current Status
+## Current Status

 This project is a work in progress and is currently on hold.
 The following features are incomplete or not yet fully implemented:
-    Integration with backend services.
+    -Integration with backend services.
-    Complete user authentication and authorization.
+    -Complete user authentication and authorization.
-    Detailed dispute management functionality.
+    -Detailed dispute management functionality.
-    Finalization of the Call Logo Page.
+    - Finalization of the Call Logo Page.

-##Future Work
+## Future Work

 Future updates will include:
-    Completing and testing all functionalities.
+    -Completing and testing all functionalities.
-    Integrating with backend APIs for dispute management.
+    -Integrating with backend APIs for dispute management.
-    Enhancing user interface and user experience.
+    -Enhancing user interface and user experience.
-    Implementing additional features based on user feedback.
+    -Implementing additional features based on user feedback.

-##Contributing
+## Contributing

 Contributions are welcome!
 If you want to help with development or suggest improvements, please follow these steps:
     Fork the repository.